AdobeDocs/experience-manager-65.en/help/sites-administering/adobeanalytics.md

 | AEM 6.5     | This article         |

-Integrating Adobe Analytics and AEM allows you to track your web page activity:
+Integrating Adobe Analytics and AEM lets you track your web page activity:

 * An Adobe Analytics configuration enables AEM to authenticate with Adobe Analytics.
 * A framework identifies the data that is sent to your Adobe Analytics report suite.